ArifulSikder/Livewire-Ecommarce/README.md

 Opps!
 You got some database related errors.
 You you need to make database connection.
 Connect to the database and from the projects main directory, there is a folder called "sql".
 From this folder import database called "data.sql".

-Now, you must notice that the style file and css file is not working properly.
+Now, you must notice that the style file(css) and js file is not working properly.
 For solve this issue, run the following command.

     npm run dev